 The campus of Hampshire College is also available to the children for exploration.
 Children and their teachers frequent the community gardens, hiking trails through woods, farm center, art galleries, theaters, and athletic fields.

-The children also visit our neighbors at the Eric Carle Museum of Picture Book Art for story times and creative endeavors in the studio.
+The children also visit our neighbors at the Eric Carle Museum of Picture Book Art for story times and creative endeavors in the studio and take adventures over to the Yiddish Book Center on our campus.